What is the Church of Christ?

 What kind of social activities do you offer?

 Following the example of the early Christians, we often eat and spend time together outside our assemblies (Acts 2:46).
 Sometimes members host barbeques, pitch-ins, or game nights.
 Hospitality is important to us (1 Peter 4:9).
 We value these times for the unity and supportive atmosphere they create.
-Please note that these events are organized and sponsored by individuals or families within the congregation, not by the local church itself.
-We believe the church is not a social but a spiritual organization, so our collective resources are reserved for preaching the gospel and assisting needy Christians (following the New Testament's instructions).
+Please note that these events are organized and sponsored by individuals or families within the congregation, not by the church itself.
+We believe the church is not a social but a spiritual organization, so our collective resources (money, facilities, etc.) are reserved for preaching the gospel and assisting needy Christians, in keeping with the New Testament's instructions.

 More question and answers coming soon...